codebje/fpga20/README.md

 `/WR` falls after the rising edge of T2 - up to 25ns after.
 However, `/WAIT` needs to be set before the rising edge of the following Tw for the '1g175 to pass it through to the CPU for the falling edge of Tw.
 The current approach is to set `/WAIT` using a synchronised rising edge of `PHI`.
 This must use T2 to be set in time for Tw, but this edge is detected after 10 to 20ns.
 A first pass fix can catch a `/WR` fall that stabilises in the same 100MHz clock edge as T2's rise, but a redesign is required.

 Using `always @(posedge PHI)` is too late - `/WR` will not fall until some time between the rise of T2 and 25ns after that, so the next positive edge is Tw. `/WAIT` must be set by then for the '1g175 to clock it in.

+### 15/11/2020 Add slow SPI on INT4/5/6/7

+Support a 10MHz SPI interface on INT4/5/6/7 lines to use an SD card.
+At 10MHz this will be a lot of PHI cycles spent in wait states, but avoids all the complexity of asynchronous SPI.
+Transferring one byte at 50MHz uses four wait states, at 10MHz it should take around 17 wait states.

+The warmboot control bits will be moved to be write-only on the version port, opening up space for the SD card's enable bit in the status/control register.

+The I/O ports will be adjusted to close off the holes in the address space.

+Done:
+  - Add a second SPI data port (0x0105) for the second device
+  - Slow clock to 10MHz for second data port, but stay at 50MHz for Flash ROM
+  - Shuffle status bits around
+  - make the choice of SS line exclusive
+  - use SS lines to determine SPI pins at top level
+  - add tests for the slower reads

+### 18/11/2020 rework SPI to asynchronous and re-select I/O ports

+The slow SPI is a _lot_ of wait state - 20 or 21 cycles all up.
+And that's at 10MHz, the spec requires running the clock at 400kHz for initialisation.
+Switch back to a single SPI data port, can't use both devices at once anyway.
+Use a new SPI control port: device select bit(s), enable bit, busy bit (RO), speed select bits.
+Writes to the SPI data port trigger a transfer (or get ignored, if busy), reads from the port return the last byte received (or partial, if you go ahead and read it without checking for busy bit).

+Also need a bit for 'bulk read mode' - each read triggers a new transfer with 0xff as the sent byte.
+Otherwise bulk reads have to do two I/Os for every byte, and that sucks.

+At 50MHz the CPU should be able to continually read.
+At slower speeds the BUSY bit should be polled - but the number of machine cycles a read will take is predictable and stable.
+Because the 100MHz clock and PHI aren't in phase a read may finish one cycle earlier than the guaranteed number of cycles.
+Verification would help here, but in general if you're slowing the clock down that much polling the BUSY bit won't hurt you.

+It's also time to give up on a 16-bit I/O space.
+I don't need that much space.
+Many instructions just don't let that high byte be used adequately.
+Only needing an 8-bit compare also makes it more plausible to do address decoding off-board.
+The CPU reserves 1/4th of the I/O space, the FPGA another 16 bytes, so there's 176 ports still available.